inner blog risks crypto

 The problems encountered with regulating crypto include:

 • Determining a uniform way to identify activities and a uniform language to label these activities has proven a challenge in itself.
-Take the European Union’s Market in Crypto Assets Regulation (MiCA) definition of a CASP and compare it to the Financial Action Task Force’s (FATF’s) VASP as well as the functionalities of these entities, and we are already presented with differences.
+Take the European Union’s Markets in Crypto Assets Regulation (MiCA) definition of a CASP and compare it to the Financial Action Task Force’s (FATF’s) VASP as well as the functionalities of these entities, and we are already presented with differences.

 • TradFi regulations cannot be applied to crypto in a 1-on-1 manner.
 While we have seen this attempted in many frameworks and regulations, this notion is a quick solution to crypto regulation and will not stand in the long run.
 Law and regulation makers need to figure out solutions specific to crypto to benefit crypto users and entities while maintaining a safe ecosystem.